CustomTypeOne/LoopPatches/README.md

     * Confirm the build succeeded without errors
 1. Plug in your phone, select your phone and build to your phone

+### Congratulations

+So long as you did not get any errors, you have now applied the LoopPatches customization to your Loop app.
+Remember, these are configured under iOS -> Settings -> Loop.
+Not inside the Loop app.

 Only enable the feature(s) you want to use and test.
 Leave the rest disabled.

 ### MMOL Users

 No patch changes are required for mmol/L users.
 Not sure about conversion of units - might need to enter values in mg/dL regardless of the units selected in Apple Health.
-Try multiplying value in mmol/L by 18.
+Start by multiplying value in mmol/L by 18 when setting a Threshold.

 ## To Confirm the Patches were Applied Before Building